samueljackson92/major-project/README.md

             `-- utils_test.py
 ```

+The nd-viz contains the Javascript implementation of a multi dimensional image viewer.
+This takes a JSON file and displays a scatterplot with the corresponding image directories for each point.
+Currently the image directory to be viewed needs to be changed in the HTML source.

 ## Installation
 MIA can be install using the command line utility pip.
 If your Python install does not already include pip you can install it by following the instructions in this [link](https://pip.pypa.io/en/stable/installing.html).